For more information about our program, please contact Kim Watkins, our program coordinator, at (352) 333-5168.

 - Meals (really good meals!) provided for didactics

-- Residents have ‘Knight Bites’: $100 stipend per month to buy food and drinks at the cafeteria, The Sandwhich Shop and the hospital coffee shop.
+- Residents have ‘Knight Bites’: $100 stipend per month to buy food and drinks at the cafeteria, The Sandwich Shop and the hospital coffee shop.
 The balance carries over month to month if not used.

 - EM residents also have food and drinks provided for them in the ED from our ‘Resident Fridge’.